Mirantis/mke-docs/content/docs/operations/kubernetes/kube-apiserver.md

     requestTimeout: 1m0s
 ```

-You can further configure kube-apiserver using the `extraArgs` field to define
+You can further configure the Kubernetes API server using the `extraArgs` field to
-flags.
-This field accepts a list of key-value pairs, which are passed directly
+define flags.
+This field accepts a list of key-value pairs, which are passed
-to the kube-apiserver process at runtime.
+directly to the kube-apiserver process at runtime.